Reaching for that old beard oil or beard balm and uncertain if it’s still any good?

 For another wholesaler, we found that cocoa butter has a shelf life of three years.

-Beeswax, commonly added for its protectant, humectant, and styling abilities has a shelf life of three years.
+Beeswax, commonly added to beard balm for its protectant, humectant, and styling abilities has a shelf life of three years.

 You can find this ingredient in beard balms and some beard butters.